 shot on target against Coventry, which still didn't explain the standing

-thing about not serving corned beef sandwiches in the corporate areas, or
+thing about not serving corned beef sandwiches in corporate areas, or

-collective guilt over allowing Jimmy Nail to appear in the film version of Evita.
+collective conscience over allowing Jimmy Nail to appear in the film version of Evita.

 Whatever it is, Bassedas must now move on from demonstrating to us that he's